Healthplan Spain

 2. You're a UK Pensioner with an S1 Form

-UK state pensioners can apply for an S1 certificate from the NHS Overseas Healthcare Services.
-This form proves the UK government will fund your healthcare while you live in Spain.
-Once you’ve got your S1, register it with the INSS in Spain and you’ll be able to use public healthcare services, including access to GPs, hospitals, and specialists.
+UK state pensioners can apply for an S1 certificate from NHS Overseas Healthcare Services.
+This form confirms that the UK will fund your medical care while living in Spain.

 Find out how to apply for an S1 form here.